 Conversion Rate Optimization: 5 Important Things Every Merchant Needs To Know

-I have been wandered around a lot on Shopify forum for the last few months.
-There is one problem that I saw over and over and over again, from fashion to house decor to health supply store - ‘I got a lot of traffics but no sales!’ many merchants said.
+I have been wandering around a lot on Shopify forums for the last few months.
+There is one problem that I saw over and over and over again, from fashion to house decor to health supply stores - ‘I get a lot of traffics but no sales!’ many merchants said.

-As a UX designer, I have helped a lot of Shopify merchants review their stores, give them advice for improving conversion rate and getting more sales.
-So I decided to write this blog post, it's a few simple things that can help you optimize your store's conversion.
+As a UX designer, I have helped a lot of Shopify merchants review their stores and gave them advice for improving conversion rate to d get more sales.
+So I decided to write this blog post.
+It's a few simple things that can help you optimize your store's conversion.
 Let's get started!

 1. One clear goal for each page

-Focus on only one primary action on each page, this effects directly on how your visitors making decision.
+Focus on only one primary action on each page, this affects how your visitors make decisions.

 2. Effective Call to Action

-You may have heard about this like million times, but it's just too important not to repeat.
+You may have heard about this like a million times, but it's just too important not to repeat.
 The CTA must always be clear.
 Everythings should be self-evident or self-explanatory.
-Clarity and simplicity can bring out the best result in all means.
+Clarity and simplicity can bring out the best result by all means.

 3. Trust and credibility

-Trust is one important factor that affects on purchase decision of customers.
-It is created by professionalism and refined aesthetics.
-Neatness, organization, high level of polish, typography, whitespace, imagery all create a sense of professionalism.
+Trust is one important factor that affects the purchase decision of customers.
+It is created with professionalism and refined aesthetics.
+Neatness, organization, high level of polish, typography, whitespace, and imagery all create a sense of professionalism.

-Moreover, visitors also feel safe when they see trust badges, information about guarantee and policies, refund policy, return shipping, etc.
+Moreover, visitors also feel safe when they see trust badges, information about guarantees and policies, refund policy, return shipping, etc.